History of Saint Martin: 20th century and beyond

 After abolition of slavery, plantation culture declined and the island's economy suffered.
 In 1939, St. Martin received a major boost when it was declared a duty-free port.
 The Dutch began focusing on tourism in the 1950s.
 It took the French another twenty years to start developing their tourism industry.
 Currently, tourism provides the backbone of the economy for both sides of the island.

 On September 5, 1995, Hurricane Luis severely pounded the islands causing numerous damages 35 years to the day after Hurricane Donna.

 In 1994, the Kingdom of the Netherlands and France signed the Franco-Dutch treaty on Saint Martin border controls, which allows for joint Franco-Dutch border controls on so-called "risk flights".
 After some delay, the treaty was ratified in November 2006 in the Netherlands, and subsequently entered into force on 1 August 2007.
-Though the treaty is now in force, its provisions are not yet implemented as the working group specified in the treaty is not yet installed.
+As of 2016, due to Dutch-side objections to stricter French controls, the treaty has not been implemented; a working group has been meeting to negotiate details.